Sue Woodford-Hollick: Consultancy and voluntary work

 She has been involved throughout her life with many campaigns for human rights and diversity.
 Between 1993 and 2000, she chaired Index on Censorship, the international magazine for free speech, of which she remains a patron.

-In September 2000, she succeeded Trevor Phillips as Chair of the London Arts Board, and on the creation of a single funding body for the arts in England, Woodford-Hollick was appointed in 2002 to the national council of the new organisation, Arts Council England (ACE), and to chair its London regional council, which she did for seven years.
+In September 2000, she succeeded Trevor Phillips as Chair of the London Arts Board, and on the creation of a single funding body for the arts in England, Woodford-Hollick was appointed in 2002 to the national council of the new organisation, Arts Council England, and to chair its London regional council, which she did for seven years.

-She has been an adviser on Caribbean affairs to the Foreign and Commonwealth Office (FCO), and in 1998 she served on the Commission on the Future of Multi-Ethnic Britain, an independent inquiry set up by the Runnymede Trust and chaired by Lord Parekh.
+She has been an adviser on Caribbean affairs to the Foreign and Commonwealth Office, and in 1998 she served on the Commission on the Future of Multi-Ethnic Britain, an independent inquiry set up by the Runnymede Trust and chaired by Lord Parekh.
 She has also served on the boards of a wide range of organisations, including Talawa Theatre Company, the Theatre Museum, Tate Members, the Royal Commonwealth Society Contemporary Dance Trust, the English National Opera and the University of Westminster.

-She is currently a trustee of the African Medical and Research Foundation (AMREF), Africa's largest health NGO, based in Nairobi, Kenya.
+She is currently a trustee of the African Medical and Research Foundation, Africa's largest health NGO, based in Nairobi, Kenya.
 She chairs the Leader's Quest Foundation and has served as a trustee of Complicite theatre company and of Reprieve.
 She is also a patron of the Runnymede Trust and a trustee of the Free Word Centre.
 In addition, she is a patron of the SI Leeds Literary Prize, an award for unpublished fiction for Black and Asian women in the UK.

 In April 2012, in Port of Spain, Trinidad, she announced the inauguration of the Hollick Arvon Caribbean Writers Prize, sponsored by the Hollick Family Charitable Trust and the Arvon Foundation, in association with the NGC Bocas Lit Fest, an award to allow a Caribbean writer living in the Anglophone region and writing in English, and who has not yet published a full-length book, to devote time to advancing a work in progress.

 She was named as one of the supporters of the Women's Prize for Fiction 2013.

 She is a trustee of the foundation announced in December 2014 in memory of cultural theorist Stuart Hall.